Authored by the expert who managed and guided the team behind the Oman Property Pack

 What bedroom count gets the most bookings in Oman as of 2026?

-As of the first half of 2026, 1-bedroom and 2-bedroom properties get the most bookings as they match couples, solo business travelers, and small families.
+As of early 2026, 1-bedroom and 2-bedroom Airbnb listings get the most bookings in Oman because these sizes match couples, small families, business visitors and short leisure stays.

 What property type performs best in Oman in 2026?